TempoQuestInc/AceCAST-Docs/source/FAQS.rst

    * A: One reason could be, if you are using an older version of AceCAST you may see both a wrf.exe and an acecast.exe.
 Although both work, only acecast.exe is optimized for speed, wrf.exe was previously included only for user convenience.

+#.
+Q: What kind of input is needed to run AceCAST?

+   * A: AceCAST is WRF but on GPU's, so any `compatible input <https://forum.mmm.ucar.edu/threads/what-fields-are-mandatory-for-running-wrf.5381/>`_ to WRF should also work for AceCAST.

 Technical
 ---------